ryan-kwan-do/ed/_texts/2019-06-30-workplacePTSD.md

 So, I take this as that if we can reflect honestly on the potential or past trauma we could end up better off than if the trauma hadn't happened at all.
 There are some fairly dire consequences discussed if we do not.

 Last thought: The authors list a good deal that we can do to support positive growth.
-Some of these are deterministic (have a high emotional intelligence), but others are well within our control and in line with research on problem structuring and organizational learning: create the opportunity for safe sensemaking where we can support each other, training and practice in mindfulness and other awareness-generating activities.
+Most of these appear well within our control and in line with research on problem structuring and organizational learning: create the opportunity for safe sensemaking where we can support each other, training and practice in mindfulness, and making time for other awareness-generating activities.
 To end on a positive note:

 <blockquote>
 ...the mere awareness that growth is possible after a traumatic experience and/or having a role model who has achieved such growth can lead people toward silver linings (Cobb, Tedeschi, Calhoun, & Cann, 2006).